 What has made you stay at Katten?

 I think the decision to remain at a law firm is similar to the decision to join a firm, in that there are both rational, practical considerations and emotional, intuitive elements.
-I am not restless by nature, so absent a compelling reason to look elsewhere, I don’t have a "maybe the grass is greener" mentality.
-(Rather often, the grass isn’t greener anyway.)
-From a practical, rational standpoint, I have stayed at Katten because it is an exceptionally well-managed, financially stable law firm that grows carefully, methodically, and strategically.
+I am not restless by nature, so absent a compelling reason to look elsewhere, I don’t have a "maybe the grass is greener" mentality (Rather often, the grass isn’t greener anyway).
+From a practical, rational standpoint, I have stayed at Katten because it is an exceptionally well-managed, financially stable law firm that grows carefully, methodically and strategically.
 The firm has given me a supportive platform from which to conduct, grow and market my particular practice and the flexibility to be creative and entrepreneurial in doing so.
 But perhaps even more important is they way it feels to work at Katten.
 Our attorneys genuinely love their individual practice areas, and that enthusiasm is contagious.
-The relationships between attorneys and non-attorney staff are warm, friendly, and supportive.
-We genuinely enjoy celebrating events and milestones together, having our families dress in costumes and trick-or-treat throughout the offices around Halloween, wishing each other happy birthdays and congratulations on bar passage, promotions to partnership, pro bono and other volunteerism, and so on.
+The relationships between attorneys and non-attorney staff are warm, friendly and supportive.
+We genuinely enjoy celebrating events and milestones together, having our families dress in costumes and trick-or-treat throughout the offices around Halloween, wishing each other happy birthdays and congratulations on bar passage, promotions to partnership, pro bono and other volunteerism and so on.
 Katten appreciates that our personnel are "whole persons" with family lives and personal interests, and the firm encourages its people to be well-rounded individuals who take care of their physical and mental health and provides the resources with which to do that.
 I cannot put a price or a quantitative value on how important it is that my workplace feels like a family!

-What type of work assignments do Summer Associates take on at Katten?
+What type of work assignments do summer associates take on at Katten?

-We really try to provide summer assignments that are "real work," not "make work," and which will give the summer associates a realistic taste for the types of work they would do as full-time associates in a given practice group.
-In litigation-based practice groups, those assignments may involve legal research and writing (of course), or perhaps other forms of online background research; review of documents; drafting motions or sections of motions; assisting with hearing or trial preparation.
-In transactional practice groups, the assignments might involve comparing drafts of a proposed agreement, turning deal comments into additional contractual terms, research (there are always issues to research!), participating in negotiations or deal closings.
+We really try to provide summer assignments that are "real work," not "make work," and which will give the summer associates a realistic taste for the types of work they would do as full-time associates in a given practice.
+In litigation-based practice groups, those assignments may involve legal research and writing (of course), or perhaps other forms of online background research; review of documents; drafting motions or sections of motions; and assisting with hearing or trial preparation.
+In transactional groups, the assignments might involve comparing drafts of a proposed agreement, turning deal comments into additional contractual terms, research (there are always issues to research!), and participating in negotiations or deal closings.

 What do you enjoy most about the summer program?

 In addition to all of the reasons I provided in response to the "why I’ve stayed" question, Katten is committed, both in concept and in practice, to actively mentoring associates during all phases of their professional careers.
-Our attorneys are invested in the future of the associates with whom they work; the firm has an established, robust professional management team who design, develop, and deliver targeted learning opportunities, exceptional career, talent and business development resources and coaching.
+Our attorneys are invested in the future of the associates with whom they work; the firm has an established, robust professional management team who design, develop and deliver targeted learning opportunities, exceptional career, talent and business development resources and coaching.

 Katten also "walks the walk" when it comes to pro bono and other volunteer service, urging all of its attorneys and non-attorney professional staff to give back to the communities in which they reside.
 We provide many pre-approved pro bono and volunteer opportunities, but just as importantly, we provide attorneys with the opportunity to suggest and select giving-back opportunities that closely align with their own interests.

-Finally, our attorneys take "on the job" learning very seriously.
+Finally, our attorneys take "on-the-job" learning very seriously.
 It would be very unusual for a Katten attorney to give out a discrete assignment and expect it to be completed devoid of context or an understanding of how the project fits into the overall representation of the client.
 We treat all of the members of a client team as a true team, and make a point of explaining why an assignment is being given and how the work product will be used, providing associates with constructive feedback on their work product.
 Partners also endeavor to include associates, including very junior attorneys, on Zoom calls, in-person conferences, client meetings, depositions, court hearings, deal closings, etc.

 Can you share any additional insight that would be helpful for law students?

 Many law firms and their attorneys will say similar things about their practices and their offices: "We are a preeminent or premier law firm," "we have a dynamic practice," "and a collegial atmosphere;" we are "innovative" and "cutting edge."
 I have probably used a cliché or two in my answers above.
-Law students should take these statements for what they may be worth, but they should also pay close attention to how a law firm’s attorneys act, how they interact with other attorneys and staff, how people in the office seem when they aren't "on."
+Law students should take these statements for what they may be worth, but they should also pay close attention to how a law firm’s attorneys act, how they interact with other attorneys and staff, and how people in the office seem when they aren't "on."
 In other words, you should be observant of your surroundings whenever you are interviewing because you can gather a lot of information besides what your interviewers are telling you!

 .jpg)